Dherse/magritte/README.md

 Magritte is not really a set of bindings to *Vulkan*.
 It is instead a code generator that **generates** bindings to *Vulkan*.
 While this distinction is not really important for the user, it means that the bulk of the work is placed on the code generator (`magritte-vkgen`) rather than the bindings themselves as those are not manually written.
 The handwritten code is and **must** be a very small part of the library.
 The end goal of this library is to be easily updated along with the *Vulkan* specification which cannot be done by writing manual bindings.

-It is clear when looking at the generated output that it would be almost impossible for a single person to write a full set of high level bindings complete with thourough documentation.
+It is clear when looking at the generated output that it would be almost impossible for a single person to write a full set of high level bindings complete with thorough documentation.
 It represents hundreds of thousands of lines of code that one person could not maintain.
 However, it is possible to do this for a subset of *Vulkan*, this is what [*vulkano*](https://github.com/vulkano-rs/vulkano) does.
 However, I wanted (*almost*) full support for the *Vulkan* specification with little to no compromise, hence I created these bindings.

 ## Feature flags